 So after we said our ‘I dos’, we also took it as a vow to regularly travel…in good times and bad, in upset tummies and un-sexy coughing fits; to have no qualms about roughing it when called for and to hold on to our sense of humor, from this day forward, for better or for worse, until

 delayed visa applications do us part.

 We only had one full day in Bantayan Island.
-The first and third day were mostly spent heading there and leaving the island to overnight back in the city.
+The first and third days were mostly spent heading there and leaving the island to spend the night back in the city.
 (Note to self: Next time, no more overnight in Cebu City, just leave Bantayan in the morning and book an evening flight back to Manila.
 The island is much, much more relaxing than the city.)
 But one full day in Bantayan was still worth the trip since P and I still got to see much of the small island without rushing ourselves and experience its biggest selling point–aquamarine waters kissing its creamy white sand coastline.